kleenexETH/Cybersecurity-Resources/README.md

 *                                      Programmer Youtuber

 * Thenewboston https://www.youtube.com/user/thenewboston    </br>
-                        programming tutorials (web development -front end and back end, python , ruby  </br>
+                        programming tutorials (web development -front end and back end, python, ruby  </br>
                         * The Net Ninja https://www.youtube.com/c/TheNetNinja/playlists <br>
-       Front end web development  tutorials (html,css, javascript, json) <br>
+       Front-end web development  tutorials (HTML, CSS, javascript, JSON) <br>
-Back end web development (firebase, json server, react ,redux , mongodb) <br>
+Back end web development (firebase, json server, react,redux, MongoDB) <br>
 * https://www.youtube.com/c/TraversyMedia/playlists <br>
 * https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w <br>
 * https://www.youtube.com/c/Freecodecamp Extensive web dev Videos
 ### Websites where you can practice hacking legally
-* https://tryhackme.com/  highly recommend for any beginners . they have many good free tutorials .
-They have detailed walkthrough for many rooms which is handy fro the beginner and even for intermediate and expert students.
+* https://tryhackme.com/  highly recommend for any beginners. they have many good free tutorials.
+They have detailed walkthroughs for many rooms which is handy for the beginner and even for intermediate and expert students.
 * https://www.hackthissite.org/   </br>
 * https://www.hackthebox.eu/
-*  Similar to tryhackme in the sense it has alot of boxes .
-It doesnt hold your hand as much as tryhackme so their boxes can be a bit more chalenging.
+*  Similar to TryHackMe in the sense it has a lot of boxes.
+It doesn't hold your hand as much as TryHackMe so their boxes can be a bit more challenging.
-* They do have a beginner resources which are the starting point and the academy.
+* They do have beginner resources which are the starting point and the academy.
-* Hackthebox may have more advanced content however less boxes are available for free and their boxes can be somewhat challenging.
+* Hackthebox may have more advanced content however fewer boxes are available for free and their boxes can be somewhat challenging.
-* Note if one is studying for OSCP alot of their boxes are helpful  practice for the exam.
-See TJ null's list to see which boxes you should do. https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview
+* Note if one is studying for OSCP a lot of their boxes are helpful  to practice for the exam.
+See TJ Null's list to see which boxes you should do. https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview
 * https://juice-shop.herokuapp.com/#/     </br>
 * https://www.vulnhub.com/  Virtual machines available for download to practice hacking free   </br>
 * https://www.cyberseclabs.co.uk/ <br>